billyl320/human_decision_tree_pills/README.md

 ## Results

-Overall, we are able to acheive near perfect classification.
+Overall, we are able to acheive near perfect classification with an overall classification rate of 97.83%.
 Our only errors occur between capsule and oval class shapes.